-Students must complete the CCP online orientation course (in Moodle) prior to the start of their first semester.
-Students must check their RCC email accounts for all communication regarding college courses and should make an effort to keep in contact with their instructor regarding their academic progress.
-If a student has an issue with a grade or needs to reach out to an instructor for any reason, then the student must communicate directly with the instructor.
+Students are required to complete the CCP online orientation course (in Moodle) before their first semester starts.
+Students must check their RCC email accounts for all communication regarding college courses and should try to keep in contact with their instructor about their academic progress.
+If a student has an issue with a grade or needs to reach out to an instructor for any reason, then the student must communicate directly with the instructor using their RCC email.
 Parents and school personnel are not allowed to communicate with instructors on the student's behalf.